 Team: Environmental Health

-Reporting to: Environmental Health Manager
+Reporting to: Principal Environmental Health Officer

-Budgetary Responsibilities:
+Budgetary Responsibilities: N/A

-Staff - £XXXX

-Other Direct - £XXXX

-Other Indirect – N/A

-Total £XXXX

 Job Purpose:

-To contribute to the provision of an Environmental Health service to protect the health, safety and welfare of local residents and visitors to the Borough.
+To contribute to the provision of a high quality Environmental Health service to protect the health, safety and welfare of local residents and visitors to the Borough.
+This includes all areas of environmental health and public health work, such as; food hygiene, health and safety, infectious disease, environmental control / pollution, pest control, animal welfare, etc.

+The post holder will have direct responsibility for undertaking a proportion of the EH team’s workload and work will be allocated depending on the fluctuating demands on the service.
+Post holders will not be allocated unsupervised work unless they hold the relevant qualifications and until they have been developed to attain the appropriate competency to perform the tasks required.

 Main Tasks:

-To carry out investigations and inspections in accordance with statutory requirements and national and local guidance / procedures / targets / performance indicators.
+To carry out investigations, inspections and service requests in accordance with statutory requirements and national and local guidance / procedures / targets / performance indicators.

-To prepare reports, correspondence, notices, licences and other documents.
+To prepare reports, correspondence, notices, licences and other documents relevant to the work of the Environmental Health team as required.

 To apply risk assessment, local policy and Better Regulation principles in making appropriate enforcement decisions.